drfifonz/cda-video-scraper/README.md

 Basic video downloader from cda.pl video steam service.

-Project base on static and dynamic scrapping concept.
-Webpage is parsed with BeautifulSoup Python module, executing necessary javascript is provided by Selenium.
+The project is based on static and dynamic scrapping concept.
+CDA webpage is parsed with BeautifulSoup Python module, executing necessary javascript is provided by Selenium.

 It is possible to download multiple videos by passing search quote as parameter.
 User can select which video want to download from displayed list.